Tsuzat/Generate-Lexicographic-Permutation/README.md

 This method uses about 3 comparisons and 1.5 swaps per permutation, amortized over the whole sequence, not counting the initial sort.
 Source: https://en.wikipedia.org/wiki/Permutation#Generation_in_lexicographic_order

+# Note: It is suggested to pass sorted list into function, otherwise no/less solutions could obtain.
+See, Example in .ipynb file.

 # Feel free to use/edit and suggest.
 Suggestions are appreciated.